unosottor/tvg-logo/README.md

 # TV logos
-A collection of tv logos for India, Bangladesh, Pakistan And Much More
+Collection of Asia Pacific tv channels logos India Bangladesh Pakistan Afganistan SriLanka & Much More

 # How to use
 Clone the repo or download as zip